History of Hartford City, Indiana: Basketball

 The most unexpected basketball tournament success came in 1953, when the "oft-beaten" Hartford City Airedales advanced to the final eight teams in the state tournament by winning against undefeated and once-defeated teams in the Marion Regional.
 The regional championship game was won by Hartford City in overtime with a final score of 67 to 64.
 The game had been tied at 64 with 95 seconds to play, and a basket by the Airedales’ Tom Smith plus a free throw by Don McDermott accounted for the margin of victory.
 The speedy Hartford City team won its first game in the state semi-final, but then was beaten by a tall Richmond team that featured 6 ft 6 in and 6 ft 5 in big men.

 Hartford City High School won 14 sectionals and 3 regionals in about 60 years of boys basketball tournament action.
-Hartford City High School was consolidated into Blackford High School in 1969, and over the next 40 years Blackford won 10 sectionals.
+Hartford City High School was consolidated into Blackford High School in 1969, and through 2024 Blackford won 12 sectionals.
 Former Montpelier High School coach Jon Stroup coached Blackford High School to eight of its sectional championships.
-Until the 1997-1998 season, the Indiana High School basketball tournament was a single tournament – teams from all sizes of schools played in the same tournament.
-Hartford City High was considerably smaller than many high schools, and Blackford High School typically has less than 1,000 students.
+Until the 1997–1998 season, the Indiana High School basketball tournament was a single tournament—teams from all sizes of schools played in the same tournament.
+Hartford City High was considerably smaller than many high schools, and Blackford High School typically has well under 1,000 students.
+Blackford's most recent basketball success was the 2020–2021 season where they advanced to the state 2A semifinals.
+They were led by Indiana All-Star Luke Brown, who averaged 31.7 points per game.